gurnoornatt/personalWebsite/CLOUDFLARE_DEPLOYMENT.md

 2. Large files (webpack cache, etc.) are excluded from deployment
 3. A specialized Cloudflare Worker script handles routing with fallbacks for dynamic routes
 4. Static assets are served directly by Cloudflare Pages
-5. API routes are handled by Cloudflare Functions
+5. API calls are redirected to a separate subdomain to avoid Error 1042
 6. 404 errors for client-side routes are handled by falling back to the index.html

 This approach avoids the 25 MiB file size limit in Cloudflare's KV storage and properly handles dynamic routes.